gumvic/remlok-clj/README.md

 4.1) remlok uses the corresponding handler, or falls back to the default.

 As you can see, remlok allows you to have your say on every step of the application lifecycle.
-It also tries to be as predictable and reasonable with its default actions.
+It also tries to be as predictable and reasonable as possible with its default actions.

 ## Query